runtimeverification/michelson-semantics/USER_GUIDE.md

 postcondition { { PUSH nat $N0 ; PUSH nat $C ; COMPARE ; EQ } }
 ```

+Here, the `precondition` field specifies the test preconditions, i.e., a list of
+boolean functions that must hold before `code` executes for the test to succeed;
+in particular, preconditions can constrain symbolic input values.
+The  `postcondition` field specifies the test postconditions, i.e., a list of boolean
+functions that must hold after `code` executes for the test to succeed;
+in particular, postconditions can constrian symbolic output values.
+The `invariant` field specifies loop invariants for `LOOP` and `LOOP_LEFT`; in
+particular, loop invariants are necessary when looping with symbolic
+values.
+One `invariant` field is required for each loop in the code.

 We call tests that use symbolic variables "symbolic tests", and all other tests
 "concrete tests".
 Concrete tests are already sufficient to explore a wide range of script behaviors and can be executed much more quickly.
 Symbolic tests tests allow us to perform a full _proof of correctness_ when required, but are much more expensive to run.